kopernio/pytest-hoverfly-wrapper/README.md

 Once installation has finished:

   1. Go to https://hoverfly.io/#download
-  2. Download the correct package for you operating system
+  2. Download the correct package for your operating system
   3. Extract the `hoverfly` and `hoverctl` files and ensure that these are in your PATH.

 ## Usage example